 Tldr; expensive, but worth it.

-They have also opened up a few courses that I found very helpful for free!
-Just sign up and check it out under the Free Courses tab.
-These are full courses, in addition to the Bootcamp.
+[Updated 2021] They have also opened up a few free courses that I found very helpful!
+Just create an account with Frontend Masters and check it out under the Free Courses tab.
+These are full courses in addition to the Bootcamp.

 Frontend Masters can be accessed online on any device as well as offers apps for Android and iOS where you can download the videos for watching offline.
 I recommend watching some of the more 'presentation' style videos offline, whereas for some other courses, you really want to be following along.
 You can also cast videos from your phone, which is a nice thing to have if you have a TV.